reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 1. Navigate to the "Launches" page.

-2. Select "Delete" option in the context menu on the left hand of the launch name.
+2. Select the "Delete" option in the context menu on the left hand of the launch name.

 3. The warning popup will be opened.

-4. Click "Delete" button.
+4. Click the "Delete" button.

 5. The launch will be deleted from Report Portal.
 All related content will be deleted: test items, logs, screenshots.